PetrNikolas/marley/README.md

 `cd api`

-1. Run `go run main.go`.
+1. Install dependencies with `mix deps.get`.
+2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`.
+3. Start Phoenix endpoint with `mix phoenix.server`.
-2. Finally open your browser and try to open http://localhost:8080/.
+4. Finally open your browser and try to open http://localhost:4000/.